 Support for Autonomous Vehicles

 Under direction of the Office of the Governor, the Idaho Transportation Department (ITD) established the Connected and Autonomous Vehicle (CAV) Testing and Deployment Committee (Committee).
 The Committee will work to identify state agencies with jurisdiction to support the testing and deployment of CAVs, coordinate with the identified agencies about how to administer the testing of CAVs on roads, review existing state statues and administrative rules that impede the testing and deployment of CAVs on roads, and identify strategic partnerships to leverage the benefits of CAVs.
-ITD will submit a report on the Committee's findings to the Office of the Governor by November 1, 2018.
+ITD submitted a report on the Committee's findings to the Office of the Governor on November 1, 2018.
 (Reference Executive Order 2018-01)

 Electric Vehicle Supply Equipment Regulation Exemption

 Individuals, corporations, or other legal entities that sell electricity for the purpose of charging plug-in electric vehicles are not under the jurisdiction of the Idaho Public Utility Commission.
 (Reference Idaho Statutes 61-119)

 Propane dealers must meet education, experience, and examination qualifications, and hold a valid individual license.
 Each propane fueling facility must be licensed.
 A fee of up to $500 is required for each license application, original license, and annual license renewal.
 (Reference Idaho Statutes 54-5301 to 54-5317)

 Biodiesel is defined as any fuel derived in whole or in part from agricultural products, animal fats, or the wastes from these products, and is suitable for use in diesel engines.
 A biodiesel blend is defined as any fuel produced by blending biodiesel with petroleum-based diesel to produce a fuel suitable for use in diesel engines.
 (Reference Idaho Statutes 63-2401)